enisn/UraniumUI/docs/en/theming/Icons.md

 - `Fluent`

 #### Glyphs
-Glyphs are provided with `FluentIcons` class.
-They can be accessed like `FluentIcons.Accept`.
-This class icluded in `UraniumUI.Icons.SegoeFluent` namespace.
+Glyphs are provided with `Fluent` class.
+They can be accessed like `Fluent.Accept`.
+This class included in `UraniumUI.Icons.SegoeFluent` namespace.
 This namespace is exported to the default UraniumUI namespace.

 ```xml
 xmlns:uranium="http://schemas.enisn-projects.io/dotnet/maui/uraniumui"